Salvo000/Image-Classification-of-Fashion-MNIST/README.md

 # Image Classification of Fashion MNIST

- The project is for didactic purposes
+The project was born for didactic purposes, it's aim is learn the best practices of Conv.2D Layers.